nicola-pesavento/ikiwi/readme.md

 <b>Warning:</b> When a peer spread a message he MUST NOT change or modify the ID of message.

-<b>Info:</b> The ID of message, it is used from peers for control that a message have not already procressed in the past.
+<b>Info:</b> The ID of message, it is used from peers for control that a message have not already processed in the past.

 <h5>[ TTL ]</h5>